alebarp/alebarp.github.io/_pages/about.md

     </p>
   </blockquote>

-To fully leverage the power of probability distributions, we need stand on the shoulders of the giants that revolutionised mathematics and physics.
+To fully leverage the power of probability distributions, we need to stand on the shoulders of the giants that revolutionised mathematics and physics.
 This requires acquiring a deeper understanding of statistical objects, and incorporating the unity of mathematics within statistical education and methodologies.

 <blockquote>
     <p> " [...] one of the most essential features of the mathematical world, [...] it is virtually impossible to isolate any of the above